aaln/airchat-web/README.md

 # Airchat Web Client

-An unofficial web client for the innovative Airchat app, designed to integrate with the Airchat API.
+An unofficial web client for the innovative Airchat app, designed to integrate with the unofficial internal Airchat API.
 This project serves as an open-source initiative, providing a reference for developers interested in interfacing with Airchat's capabilities.
 While the official Airchat app currently lacks a web client and a public API, this project aims to fill that gap and invites contributions from the community.

 Explore the demo: [Airchat Web Client Demo](https://airchat-web.vercel.app/)